christorfo/christorfo/README.md

-### QA | Test Developer (Python & Java) | Data Analysis
+### Data Analysis | Test Developer (Python & Java) | QA

-QA with experience in Python development for automation and data analysis using Pandas and SQL.
+Experience in Python development for automation and data analysis using Pandas and SQL.
 Knowledge in building automated testing frameworks in Python (Pytest, Selenium) and in Java ecosystems (Restasured, Cucumber).

 I utilize my data analysis skills to interpret test results more deeply, create dashboards to visualize quality and performance metrics, and support the identification of the root cause of non-conformities.
 Accustomed to agile environments (Scrum), I use Git and am familiar with integrating tests into CI/CD pipelines.